GowthamAnbu/obsidian-v0/Learning and Creative Work - DO ONLY ActionPotentials and NeuroTransmitters.md

 TODO:
-	1. Export all Chat with chatgpt and claude as PDFs into Obsidian
+	1. Rename this file name to TODO all new list(not tag) as takeaways for initils podcast takeaway and later increase scope to life takeaway Export all Chat with chatgpt and claude as PDFs into Obsidian
 	2. TAG - Just create a simple tags for important things
 		1. **Action Potentials**  | Electric Signals **Increase** this by continuous new learning, *Boring* doesn't work here
 		1. **Neurotransmitters** | Chemical Signals **Regulate** this by controlling your emotions (Focused Boxing), *Boring* works here